Is now a bad time to buy a new Mac, and what else did Apple announce at its WWDC 2020 keynote? Read more…

 If you're planning to upgrade to the latest iPhone, you need to consider how you'll transfer your data from your older model to the new handset.

 Note: This method can only be used if you’re under a stable Wi-Fi environment.
 If you don’t have Wi-Fi at home, skip to Option 2.

-- First, take your older device that you are transferring the data from.
+- First, take your older iPhone that you are transferring the data from.

 - Next, tap on ‘Settings’ (the icon with the cogs).